This is the third in a series of tips on how to use Nmap in an enterprise network environment.

-Installing Nmap via RPM is also quite easy, but if you do have problems, for example if your library versions are sufficiently different from those the RPMs were initially built on, you can build and install your own binary RPMs from the source RPMs.
+Installing Nmap on Linux systems via RPM is also quite easy, but if you do have problems, for example if your library versions are sufficiently different from those the RPMs were initially built on, you can build and install your own binary RPMs from the source RPMs.

 nmap –A –T4 scanme.insecure.org

 This command will scan the host scanme.insecure.org at the shell prompt.
 The A and T4 options enable OS and version detection and set the timing template to "aggressive".
 There are more than a hundred command-line options, some of which we'll be looking at in the next few tips.